 The Working Holiday Visa in Korea, also known as H1 is designed for people who want to discover South Korea while financing their travel and living expenses by working small-time jobs.
 With a Working Holiday Visa in Korea, you can stay up to 12 months within the country (more for US and U.K.) and you are free to travel to other countries and come back since it is a multiple entry visa.

 In Korea, the Working Holiday Program is available to 25 countries, so make sure that your country is featured on the following list before applying.
 Note also that there is a quota of applicants for one year so the visa is given on a first-come-first-serve basis.

-What are the requirements to be able to apply?
+What are the requirements to be able to apply for a working holiday?

 To be able to apply, there are some criteria you have to fit, such as: